Green Hydrogen Production is Paramount

 One of the keys to growing the future hydrogen economy is the ability to cost-effectively provide large-scale, zero-carbon “green” hydrogen.
 Hydrogen can be produced by renewable sources like wind and solar energy.
 We’re projecting using more than 80 tons of hydrogen in 2024, and have made a commitment to achieve 50% green content.

 Today, hydrogen is being harvested from water through electrolysis using grid or renewable power sources.
-In the future, the cost of electrolysis will decrease significantly through continued adoption and innovation of the technology, as well as efficiency improvements.
+In the future, the cost of electrolysis will decrease significantly through continued adoption and innovation of the technology, as well as efficiency improvements that will spur the green hydrogen economy.

 Thermal Reforming of Renewable Hydrocarbon Feedstocks